Joose/Joose/README.md

 Many thanks to the whole Moose community for being icebreaker in the meta world.

-Special thanks to Dave Rolsky for the excellent Moose documentation written, on which this document is based.
+Special thanks to Dave Rolsky for the excellent Moose documentation, on which this document is based.

 AUTHORS